department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Financial-Status-Report/research/jan-2021/research-plan.md

 **3. Research questions: What question(s) do you hope to be able to answer after completing this research?**

--  Is the form's purpose and repayment types available clear?
+-  Is the form's purpose and repayment options available clear?

 -  Are Veterans able to easily complete each section of the form?